 $100 Invested In This Stock Over The Last 5 Years, Would Be Worth This Much

-Brookfield Asset Mgmt (NYSE:BAM) has outperformed the market over the past 90 days by 6.72%, generating a 6.48% return for its investors over the time period.
+Apollo Global Management (NYSE:APO) has outperformed the market over the past 90 days by 5.9%, generating a 7.2% return for its investors over the time period.
 Now, given this information, it may seem like price appreciation alone is the best way to have made money on this stock, that's not actually the case.

-This is because Brookfield Asset Mgmt has been paying out a regular cash dividend every year over the past 5 years.
+This is because Apollo Global Management has been paying out a regular cash dividend every year over the past 5 years.
 Investors who fail to account for dividends are missing a key ingredient in calculating a stock's profitability over time.